UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_00.md

 5. Enhance productivity via advanced JupyterLab features.
 6. Export notebooks to various formats for sharing your work.

+Notes:

+In this module, you will learn how to work more effectively with JupyterLab.

 ---

 # Let's get started!